A wayward couple in Dakar

 Established by Martin Scorsese in 2007, the World Cinema Project expands the horizons of moviegoers everywhere.
 The mission of the WCP is to preserve and present marginalized and infrequently screened films from regions generally ill equipped to preserve their own cinema history.

 For those who have never seen or heard of Touki Bouki, it is an eccentric film that draws on avant-garde and French New Wave film traditions, all the while remaining completely unique.
 It tells of the antics of a wayward couple in Dakar who dream of one day making it to Paris.
 The film was recently featured on Sight & Sound magazine’s Top 100 list of the greatest films of all time.
-Read Basia’s review here.
-Here’s the trailer:
+Read Basia Cummings’s review here.
+Mambety was ahead of his time, as Cummings writes:

 Mambéty only ever released one other feature-length film, called Hyènes in 1992.
 Although, Touki Bouki is often considered Mambéty’s best and most important film, Hyènes and his various short films are all brilliant.
 Hyènes — which was an adaptation of Friedrich Dürrenmatt’s play, The Visit – was intended to be a sort of continuation of Touki Bouki.
 Meanwhile, at the time of his death, Djibril Diop Mambéty had been working on a trilogy of short films (only two of which were actually made, as Mambéty died of lung cancer in 1998 before getting to the third) called Contes/Histoires des Petites Gens (Tales of the Little People).
 The first of the shorts in the trilogy, Le Franc, was released in 1994 and the second in the series, La Petite Vendeuse de Soleil (The Little Girl Who Sold the Sun), was released posthumously in 1999.
 His other works include Contras City, Badou Boy, and Parlons Grandmère.